Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

   - Azure Firewall
   - Azure Application Gateway
   - Azure Front Door
-  - NVA
 ---

 Azure has multiple services providing firewall capabilities.
 Features provided by these services are well documented.
-Many enterprises have separate security and development teams.
-It is common for enterprise security teams to mandate an Azure service that provides firewall capability as part of architecture for an application.
-This post will help enterprise security teams make an informed decision on choosing right firewall service for applications running on Azure.
+However, seeing these capabilities in action can help  evaluate each service before making a decision.
+This post will use a SQL injection attack to showcase firewall capabilities.

 Below are three key Azure services that provide firewall services.